pkhuong/pkhuong.github.io/source/_posts/2020-10-31-nearly-double-the-ph-bits-with-one-more-clmul.markdown

 This first chunks stands for the ENH iteration in UMASH.

-Every other chunk will instead be mixed with a
+Every remaining chunk will instead be mixed with a
 \\(2^{-w}\\)-XOR-almost-universal hash function:
 if \\(m_i \neq m^\prime_i\\) (\\(0 < i < n\\)),
 \\(\mathrm{P}[h_i \oplus h^\prime_i = y] \leq 2^{-w}\\)
 for any \\(y,\\)
-where the probability is taken over the randomly chosen parameter for the mixer.
+where the probability is taken over the randomly generated parameter for the mixer.

 This stronger condition represents the PH iterations in UMASH.